lukemdeverian/SQL-Database/README.md

 # SQL Engine

 A relational database engine built from scratch in C++.
 Supports a subset of SQL with file-backed persistent storage, B+ tree indexing, and a boolean expression evaluator for WHERE clauses.
-All underlying data structures — including the B+ tree, multimap, stack, and queue — are implemented from scratch without relying on the C++ STL containers.
+All underlying data structures (including the B+ tree, multimap, stack, and queue) are implemented from scratch without relying on the C++ STL containers.
 The STL is used only for `std::string`, `std::vector`, and `std::fstream`.

 Built by **Luke Deverian** as a final project for Data Structures.